A wonderfully rich indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 - Add the cocoa powder and your sweetener.

-- Let rest at room temperature for 10-30 minutes, to allow flavors to meld.
+- Let the yogurt rest at room temperature for 10-30 minutes to allow the flavors to meld.

 - Mix one more time and dig in!